MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/create-virtual-network.md

 ## Enable your build-deploy-test scenario

-1. Create a new phase in your pipeline, after your network virtualization phase.
+1. Create a new job in your pipeline, after your network virtualization job.

-1. Based on the boundary VM agent (deployment group agent or automation agent) that is created as part of your boundary VM provisioning, choose **Deployment group phase** or **Agent phase**.
+1. Based on the boundary VM agent (deployment group agent or automation agent) that is created as part of your boundary VM provisioning, choose **Deployment group job** or **Agent job**.

-1. In the phase properties, select the appropriate deployment group or automation agent pool.
+1. In the job properties, select the appropriate deployment group or automation agent pool.

 1. In the case of an automation pool, add a new **Demand** for **Agent.Name** value.
-Enter the unique name used in the network virtualization phase.
-In the case of deployment group phase, you must set the tag in the properties of the group machines.
+Enter the unique name used in the network virtualization job.
+In the case of deployment group job, you must set the tag in the properties of the group machines.

    ![Entering an agent demand or tag name](_img/virtual-networks/36.png)

-1. Inside the phase, add the tasks you require for deployment and testing.
+1. Inside the job, add the tasks you require for deployment and testing.

    ![Adding the tasks required for deployment and testing](_img/virtual-networks/37.png)